 What Is a Cougar Woman?
 Decoding a Fierce Modern Trend

-So, you’ve probably heard the term “cougar woman” thrown around in pop culture, maybe in a movie, a TV show, or even on social media.
-But what does it really mean?
-Is it just a catchy phrase, or is there more to it?
-I’m here to spill the tea on what a cougar woman is, why the term exists, and what makes these ladies so fascinating.
-Spoiler alert: it’s not just about dating younger guys!
-Let’s jump in and figure this out together.
+You’ve probably heard the term “cougar woman” in pop culture, like in a movie, a TV show, or on social media.
+But what does it mean?
+Is it just a catchy phrase, or more to it?
+As an expert, I explain what a cougar woman is, why the term exists, and what makes these women so interesting.
+Spoiler: it’s not just about dating younger guys!
+Let’s check it out together.

 Top Sites For Younger Men Wanted to Meet Cougars